Run a multi-threaded backup

 To disable multi-threading, specify -thread 0 on the command line when running

-the backup, as shown in the following example:
+the backup, as follows:

 |

-In the following example, -threadnum is unspecified, so the default value is
+being twice the number of CPUs on the running system.In the following example, -threadnum is unspecified, so the default

-controls the amount of memory used to write data to buffers, defaults to 1024.
+which controls the amount of memory used to write data to buffers, defaults to 1024.

 |